adriandebarro/codeplay_samples/README.md

 On the other hand, network performance was examined by running the same experiments that were run in Chapter 4 and compared with them.
 2PIC was able to overcome over-saturation, while gaining a two-fold improvement across both 8 and 16 peers, only through sharing of computations cared out by the individual peers.

 ### Contribution 3
-roposal of a novel technique for an improved data dissemination between peers, which is called the context aware peer-to-peer (`CAP2P`).
+Proposal of a novel technique for an improved data dissemination between peers, which is called the context aware peer-to-peer (`CAP2P`).
 The proposed technique makes use of different scene and hardware variables, which are referred to as Contexts.

 Contexts provide the means for peers to prioritise message passing towards other peers, such that, peers exchange more useful data.
 Through the application of a distributed publisher-subscriber design pattern, context were applied to the peer-to-peer system.
 The Data received from the context server about other peers, allows a said peer to weight peers according to a specific context, and build a respective probability distribution function (PDF), whichallows peers to communicate with each other at different frequencies.
 Since, peers with a higher probability will be communicated more frequently.